AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 User permissions can be changed one of two ways - for all users or for an individual user.

-1. **To change all users’ permissions,** use the drop-down menu next to the **Set all users’ permissions to…** label.
+1. **To change all users' permissions,** use the drop-down menu next to the **Set all users' permissions to…** label.

-1. **To change an individual user’s permissions,** use the drop-down menu next to the user’s name to set the desired level of access.
+1. **To change an individual user's permissions,** use the drop-down menu next to the user's name to set the desired level of access.

 ## Change the Default Dashboard {#default}